Henderson County, North Carolina: Law and government

-The County Manager is Steve Wyatt.
+The County Manager is John Mitchell.
 The Henderson County Planning Department publishes statistical information about the county every October.

 In April 2021, the district attorney for Henderson County, Gregory A. Newman, was removed from office for willful misconduct and perjury, notably in a 2015 child rape case.

 Politics

-Henderson County is located in the 11th Congressional District of North Carolina.
-The present U. S. Representative is Chuck Edwards.
+Henderson County is located in North Carolina's 11th congressional district.
+The present representative for the county is Chuck Edwards, serving since 2023.
 Both the Henderson County Republican Party and the Henderson County Democratic Party are active, and have their offices in the county seat, Hendersonville.
-In 2008, there was a vigorous election battle, which witnessed a Democratic surge in what has been historically been one of the more Republican areas of North Carolina.

-Since 1880, Henderson County has been carried by a Democrat just five times–Woodrow Wilson in 1912 and Franklin D. Roosevelt in each of his four elections.
-Since FDR carried the county in 1944, only LBJ in 1964 and Jimmy Carter in 1976 have managed to win more than 40 percent of the vote.
-Barack Obama came close to that mark in 2008 as part of the Democratic surge in the area, and Joseph Biden came closer still in 2020, winning 39.8%.
+Henderson County is a massive outlier in North Carolina.
+Since 1880, it has been carried by a Democrat just five times–Woodrow Wilson in 1912 and Franklin D. Roosevelt in each of his four elections.
+Since Roosevelt carried the county in 1944, only Lyndon B. Johnson in 1964, Jimmy Carter in 1976, and Kamala Harris in 2024 have managed to win more than 40 percent of the vote.
+Barack Obama came close to that mark in 2008 as part of the Democratic surge in the area, and Joe Biden came closer still in 2020, winning 39.8%.

 Political news and civic affairs are covered by the county's daily newspaper, the Times-News of Hendersonville.